Need help finding a recipe?

 1. You’ll want to use very ripe bananas with plenty of brown spots.
 They’re easy to mash and have a sweeter taste.

 2. Make sure your peanut butter is soft and even a little runny so it mixes easily into the other wet ingredients.
-If it has hardened in the refrigerator, just let it sit at room temperature or heat it in the microwave until it has a spreadable consistency.
+If it has hardened in the fridge, just let it sit at room temperature or heat it in the microwave until it has a spreadable consistency.

 Did you make this recipe?